lue-bird/gren-language-design-discussions/record-choice-function.md

       - discourages reaching for undescriptive positional arguments too often
       - forcing some `(  )`s in types isn't in line with expressions where redundant parens are removed
+  - pattern matching syntax
+      - _vs_ reuse `\` from lambda
+          - F# uses `function` for exactly that
+      - _vs_ introduce a new keyword like `match`
+          - most languages do it like that
+      - one unifying symbol makes it much easier to switch from one tho the other
+      - adding reserved makes the language less simple (not by a lot)
+      - reusing `\` makes the similarities to lambda obvious
+      - _subjective_ `\` looks clean in combination with the indented `|` branches

 ### declaration